overbk/mmart/README.md

 ![a preview](preview.png)

-After the intro ends, click the buttons next to the door (portal) to cycle through four disciplines: literature, film, music, and photography.
-When a selection is made, enter through the door.
+After the intro ends, click the buttons next to the door (portal) to cycle through four disciplines: literature, film, music, and photography. **The disciplines music and photography are not included here.** When a selection is made, enter through the door.
 Navigation in general is through doors.
 The rest hopefully speaks for itself.

-**The disciplines music and photography are not included.**

 I was mainly responsible for the literature and film rooms.
 Fabian was mainly responsible for the music and photography environments, as well as the intro.
 The portal involved effort from us both.